In this guide 8 sections

 Cycling: There is no established need to cycle TUDCA.
 Long term studies up to 12 months show no tolerance issues.
 If taking it for an on cycle anabolic steroid protocol, it is typically taken throughout the cycle and for a period after.

 Stacking: TUDCA is commonly combined with milk thistle (silymarin), the two have complementary mechanisms.
-Some protocols also include NAC (N-acetyl cysteine) for additional glutathione support.
+Some routines also include NAC (N-acetyl cysteine) for additional glutathione support.
+If your wider longevity stack includes NMN, TUDCA pairs neatly with it because both work on the cellular stress and metabolic side of ageing.

 TUDCA is less widely available in the UK than in the US, and quality varies considerably.
 The key things to check: